 Filing for Bankruptcy in Calgary, Alberta

 Considering declaring bankruptcy in Calgary?
 Start by turning to the trusted professionals at your local MNP LTD to uncover the many options you may have.
-Every year, thousands of Canadians turn to us to help them get through various types of financial difficulties -- and you can rely on us too.
+We help thousands of Canadians overcome all types of financial difficulties, and we're here to help you too.

 There are 2 offices near you

-A legal process that can help free you from most of your debt is filing for bankruptcy in Calgary.
+Filing for Bankruptcy is an entirely legal process and can be effective in reducing the majority of your debt.
 It is regulated by the Bankruptcy and Insolvency Act.
-First things first, get in touch with your local MNP LTD to learn about the options that are available to you.
+First, you must contact your nearest MNP LTD Licensed Insolvency Trustee, who will go over and explain your options based on your overall financial situation.
 In the majority of cases, people discover that declaring bankruptcy is not required, but instead follow one of the alternative remedies we provide.

 - Spending more than you earn?